-Illinois Institute of Technology's Office of Financial Aid provides financial assistance for students and families.
+Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 Comprehensive Financial Aid Program